 5. Pay Off Debt Before Retiring

 To make the most of your Social Security income, it’s best to pay off all debts, including credit card bills and mortgages, before retiring.
 This way you can focus on putting your benefits towards what you need day-to-day, rather than spending it on things you purchased in the past.

 6. Relocate to a Tax-Friendly State

 Most states and Washington, D.C. do not tax Social Security benefits, but you can make your benefits stretch even further if you live in a state with even fewer taxes.
 Alaska and New Hampshire levy no tax on sales or income, and Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming do have sales taxes but don’t impose state income taxes or taxes on pension income, according to AARP.
-If you want to move to Texas, consider moving to El Paso, which is the best city to retire on a budget of $1,000 a month, according to a 2017 GOBankingRates study.

 7. Get a Roommate